 Medical Implementation, Prosthetics and 3D Printing

 Similarly, just last week Ben Ryan printed a prosthetic arm for his son.
 Ben’s design differed greatly from Grayson’s (it was also a much simpler design).
-Ben used an Xbox Kinect as a scanner and modelled the design in the style of more traditional robotics.
+Ben used an Xbox Kinect as a scanner and modeled the design in the style of more traditional robotics.
 However, they both were private citizens creating parts at home.
 This kind of innovation would have been impossible without sufficient help and funding.
 In an age when people can 3D print whatever they desire, industrious people can often make great contributions to fields once dominated solely by massive companies.